abhaynayar/genesis/README.md

 - Assembles the Hack assembly code to machine code. `build/out.hack`
 - Runs the machine code on the CPU emulator.

+---

 ## Future work
+- Interrupts.
+- Privilege modes.
+- System calls.
+- Paging.
+- Shell.

-- Shell and filesystem.
+- Filesystem.
-- Video memory for screen.
+- Video memory.

+## Todo
 - Hardware-based CPU emulator.
-- Virtualized operating system.
 - Optimized Python CPU emulator.
 - Optimized graphics library in OS.
 - Cursor and scroll support for text input.
+- Output multiple files from assembler; concat them in the build script.
+- While updating screen, check if it is already set and then don't update.

+## Done
+- Multiply and divide in CPU.
+- No more ROM.
+Everything is in RAM.
+(1MB)
+- No more 16-bit.
+It is a 64-bit computer now.